Skrillx13/Hugo-Bootstrapped/content/index.md

 # Bootstrapped

 Can indeed verify.
 Also Minecraft Dungeons is swagger.
+[Here's some Syntax Highlighting](/syntaxes/)

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.